-A type of insurance that protects employers against intentional employee dishonesty, theft, negligence, fraud or embezzlement.
+A type of insurance that protects employers against employee dishonesty, theft, fraud or embezzlement.
 Two types of bonds are available.
 A blanket bond covers all employees of a business, such as a bank or investment company.
 Specialty fidelity bonds cover specific individuals named in the bond.
 Your liability insurance, not a bond, should cover unintentional damage or breakage caused by an employee.

-Businesses that regularly use independent contractors can purchase a third-party fidelity bond to protect against intentional wrongful acts committed by independent contractors.
+Businesses that regularly use independent contractors can purchase a fidelity bond to protect against intentional wrongful acts committed by independent contractors.
 Fidelity bonds are purchased from insurance companies.

 Federal Bonding Program: At-risk job applicants who are not eligible for commercial bonding can be covered for up to six months through this program administered by the Idaho Department of Labor.